Chafyn/Chafyn/README.md

-# 👋 Hi, I’m ChafynH
+# 👋 Hi, I’m Chafyn

 I’m a **technical writer** with a background in **multilingual documentation** (German → English, Spanish → English).
 I’m now building a portfolio that highlights my ability to create **clear, user-friendly documentation** for technical tools and workflows.